gwynncausing/apitinker/test-app/README.md

    - Modify headers or redirect to a different URL
    - Click API request buttons again to see mocked responses

-   **Contracts:**
-   - Go to the Contracts tab in ApiTinker
-   - Create a new OpenAPI or JSON Schema contract
-   - Define the expected API structure
-   - Validate your API requests against the contract

    **Bug Reporter:**
    - Click the console logging buttons in the test app
    - Click the error generation buttons